 I have already written about the – Teardrop turn in a previous post.
 Essentially in this movement, you would ride the long side of the arena, perform a half-volte toward the inside of the arena and make your way back to the wall of the long side.
 To ride it correctly you have to ensure your horse is straight on the long side; is supple and flexible enough to execute a half 10m circle with forwardness and rhythm and master the change of bend as you return to the track.
 All of this requires you to support your horse in an upright position thus ensuring there is no leaning in on the turns.

 Finally, a word about my favourite F word.
+As with all things dressage forwardness is a pre-requisite.

 Whilst you may sacrifile some forwardness in the early days of mastering the 10m circle before you go in front of a judge you must ensure that your tempo is not compromised.